santiago-alles/fake.results/README.md

 <code>chambers</code> A vector of legislative chambers.
 If not defined, <code>chambers = c("lower", "upper")</code>.

-<code>years</code> List of election years.
+<code>years</code> A vector with a list of election years.
 If not defined, a random list of election years will be used.

 Required packages
 ------------------